Awesomeplayer165/HTML-Websites/README.md

 - Class Schedule
 - Forms Practice
+- Practice From Slides
-- Error 404 Page - Not Found
+- Error 404 Page: Not Found
-- Error 403 Page - Access Forbidden
+- Error 403 Page: Access Forbidden

 ## Created and Maintained by: